extremebleem/luaapi/README.md

 - `drawConvexPolyFilled(points: table<vector>, count: number, r: number, g: number, b: number, a: number): void` - Draws a filled convex polygon from a table of points.
 - `drawBezierCubic(p1: vector, p2: vector, p3: vector, p4: vector, r: number, g: number, b: number, a: number, thickness: number, segments: number = 0): void` - Draws a cubic Bezier curve.
 - `drawBezierQuadratic(p1: vector, p2: vector, p3: vector, r: number, g: number, b: number, a: number, thickness: number, segments: number = 0): void` - Draws a quadratic Bezier curve.
+- `addFont(filepath: string, pixelSize: number): userdata` - Adds a font from the specified file path with given pixel size, returning a font handle.
+- `pushFont(font: userdata): void` - Pushes a font handle onto the font stack.
+- `popFont(): void` - Pops the current font from the font stack.
+- `checkbox(label: string, value: boolean, callback: function): void` - Renders a checkbox with the specified label and initial value, calling the callback with the new value on change.
+- `sliderInt(label: string, value: number, min: number, max: number, callback: function): void` - Renders an integer slider with the specified label, value, and range, calling the callback with the new value on change.
+- `sliderFloat(label: string, value: number, min: number, max: number, callback: function): void` - Renders a float slider with the specified label, value, and range, calling the callback with the new value on change.
+- `separator(callback: function): void` - Renders a horizontal separator, calling the callback when rendered.
+- `combo(label: string, elements: table<string>, defValue: number, callback: function): void` - Renders a dropdown combo box with the specified label, items, and default value, calling the callback with the selected index on change.

 ### debugOverlay
 Functions for rendering debug overlays in the game world.